DanielKocan/DanielKocan.github.io/_projects/(5) RayTracing.md

 ✅ Performance Profiling & Optimization

 * Profiled the raytracer to identify bottlenecks and applied targeted optimizations for faster rendering.
-* Integrated ray-based physics to roll a ball across the voxel world, combining visual rendering with interactive simulation.

 More pictures:
 ![preview](../assets/projects/Raytracing/image154.gif)